 - CoPR: confirmation of permanent resident

-For the most part, your application will progress through each of these stages without any input from you.
+Most of the processing time of your PR application will be taken by the background check stage of the Express Entry procedure.
+Further, your application will progress through all of these stages without any input from you.
 If there comes a point at which you need to provide additional information or answer clarifying questions, Canadian authorities will usually reach out via email to ask for additional information.

 What is IP2 and what does it mean about my application?

 IP2 is the stage within the PPR process in which the bulk of your background check is completed, including security checks conducted by CBSA and CSIS.
-Depending on your personal situation, these can take some time to complete.
+The current IRCC PR processing time for Canada will depend on a wide variety of factors.
+These factors can come from your personal situation, the state of the world, or even the quantum applications currently being processed by the Canadian authorities.
+Therefore, this stage can take some time to complete.

-The average length of time for the IP2 stage is between 1 and 40 days.
+The processing time for permanent resident Canada IP2 stage typically falls in the range of 1 and 40 days.
 However, your IP2 stage could be much longer than that if the background check for your application is more complicated than initially expected.

 There are stories of people who have been stuck in IP2 for 3-4 months.
 This is why it’s important to do everything that you can to make your application as easy as possible for Canadian immigration authorities to review.
 We’ve included more information on how to do that in a later section.